-We rely on the police to keep us safe and treat us all fairly, regardless of race, ethnicity, national origin or religion.
-This card provides tips for Interacting with police and understanding your rights.
+ACLU of Arizona • PO Box 17148 • Phoenix, AZ 85011 This information is not intended as legal advice.
+This brochure is available in English and Spanish.
+Esta información no constituye asesoramiento jurídico.
+Esta tarjeta también se puede obtener en inglés y español.
+We rely on the police to keep us safe and treat us all fairly, regardless of race, ethnicity, national origin, sex, sexual orientation, gender identity or religion.
+This card provides tips for interacting with police and understanding your rights.
+Note: laws vary by state.
 Separate rules apply at checkpoints and when entering the U.S. (including at airports).